 The theatre is not in the 1926 city directory but is listed in both the 1927 and 1929 city directories as being at 3526 Glassell Ave.

-The street got renamed.
-In this 1931 column of ads spotted by Ken McIntytre the theatre is using their new address of 3526 Eagle Rock Blvd.
+The street got renamed in 1929.
+In this 1931 column of ads spotted by Ken McIntyre the theatre is using their new address of 3526 Eagle Rock Blvd.
 It's similarly listed in the 1932 and 1936 city directories.

 Closing: An October 1955 fire was the end of the building.